 Other COVID-19 vaccines have been developed using new approaches, which are called messenger RNA, or mRNA, vaccines.
 Instead of introducing antigens (a substance that causes your immune system to produce antibodies), mRNA vaccines give our body the genetic code it needs to allow our immune system to produce the antigen itself. mRNA vaccine technology has been studied for several decades.
 They contain no live virus and do not interfere with human DNA.

 For more information on how vaccines work, please visit WHO.

-Yes, even though COVID-19 vaccines are being developed as rapidly as possible, they must go through rigorous testing in clinical trials to prove that they meet internationally agreed benchmarks for safety and effectiveness.
+Yes, COVID-19 vaccines have been safely used to vaccinate billions of people.
+The COVID-19 vaccines were developed as rapidly as possible, but they all must go through rigorous testing in clinical trials to prove that they meet internationally agreed benchmarks for safety and effectiveness.
 Only if they meet these standards can a vaccine receive validation from WHO and national regulatory agencies.